Shih Tzu Temperament: What's Good About 'Em, What's Bad About 'Em

 If I was considering a Shih Tzu, I would be most concerned about...

 - Grooming.
 Without regular brushing and combing, Shih Tzus become a matted mess.
 If you can't commit to the brushing, you have to commit to frequent trimming/clipping to keep their coat short.
-Personally I love the sheared cut – it requires minimal brushing and makes a Shih Tzu look like a perpetual puppy.
+Personally I love the short "sheared" cut – it requires minimal brushing and makes a Shih Tzu look like a cute puppy throughout their life.

 - Minimizing the problems that can be caused by their short face.
 Read about these special health problems and make sure you're willing to take extra steps to care for your Shih Tzu: